nivertius/introspectable/README.md

 ## Introduction

 Reflections, an access to program elements structure from themselves, although not recommended in applications are essential when creating frameworks.
 Java has somewhat complicated and verbose ways to do reflections, sometimes to the extremes.

 Introspectable comes to rescue.
 This library has few methods that eases common reflection tasks.

 ### Queries

-Queries allow simpler access to reflections objects from their source: a class.
+Queries allow simpler access to reflections objects.
+They are available under the `org.perfectable.introspection.query` package.
+The examples should explain everything.

 #### Example: Test framework